Global Header

 2. Cloud storage options and limits

 Google Workspace includes 30GB to 5TB of cloud storage per user, depending on the plan, with storage tied to Google Drive.
-This is ideal for small businesses that rely on shared folders and cloud collaboration.
+This setup is ideal for small businesses that rely on shared folders and cloud collaboration.

 3. File sharing capabilities and permissions